blmage/mage-enhanced-admin-grids/README.md

 - massive code refactoring (goals: better maintainability, more consistency, more independence, better practices and a smaller footprint)
 - every in-grid customization is now saved via Ajax, for a seamless integration in Ajax-based grids
 - profiles system (different columns lists and default parameters for each grid, assignable to different roles)
-- advanced filtering possibilities for text and options columns
+- advanced filtering possibilities for text, options and country columns (expect for original grid columns, as for the rest)
-- the forms in configuration windows are now split in multiple collapsible fieldsets
+- forms in configuration windows are now split in multiple collapsible fieldsets
 - refined permissions
 - various bug fixes
 - **_todo_** forcable grid types (use advanced features for the grids that you know to be compatible with a given grid type, but by default are not associated to it)